Bekun67/Super-Soukoban/docs/index.md

 - RIGHT KEY: Move Right

 - R: Reset level
+- Esc: Close the game if in the main menu, and exit the different levels while playing

+Change between levels in the level selector screen using the left and right keys

 DEBUG CONTROLS

 - F1: Show Hitbox
 - F2: Win
 - F3: Lose
-- Z(If in Initial Screen): Go To Title Screen
+- Z(If in Initial Screen and Opening): Go To Title Screen
-- Space Bar(If in Initial Screen): Go To Lvl 1

 ### CHETIX GAMES - Our team